jvelilla/mongo-eiffel-driver/mongodb/tutorial/tutorial.md

 Be sure to add the bin folder to your PATH environment variable.

-We also provide an script in case you need to build the driver from source. `build_driver.bat`
+We also provide an script in case you need to build the driver from source. `build_driver.bat` First, download the source code from the MongoDB C Driver website: https://github.com/mongodb/mongo-c-driver copy the `build_driver.bat` script to the root of the MongoDB C Driver source code and run it.
+Copy the generated resources to the `C\driver` folder of the MongoDB Eiffel wrapper.

 ## Setting Up MongoDB with Docker Compose